Wednesday, October 30, 2013

 China has the largest working-class in the world.
 It is also the largest country in which some modicum of mass Marxism still exists.
 It is also the place where environmental concerns and a drastic response are necessary, and even possible, due to the commitment of the government to environmental actions far above what is proposed in the U.S. Chinese workers and farmers have been resisting the neo-liberal policies of the bureaucracy for years.
 They will one day form revolutionary labor organizations and then workers councils and permanent organs of direct proletarian power and take this society back from the rich capitalists and the rightist leadership of the Chinese CP – who are sometimes the same people.

 P.S. - Further reforms have been announced, one of which is at least beneficial to workers because they won't be subject to legal harassment - that of ending residence permits in small cities and towns.
 However, this allows a more free flow of labor in those areas, a rule of capital, which also benefits businessmen.
 There have been noises that state money will be legally redirected to aid to cities - also a positive sign, as well as the abolition of labor camps, a tradition inherited from Stalin.
-The rule on allowing a few more couples to have two children is getting the most press, but is relatively inconsequential.
+The rule on allowing a few more couples to have two children is getting the most press, which indicates a need for more workers and consumers.

 CELEBRATE the BOLSHEVIK REVOLUTION and the CHINESE REVOLUTION